-The answer to this qustion is that 'disappointed beneficiaries' who have lost out as a result of a will being badly prepared are now able to claim against the solicitor who drafted it.
+The answer to this question is that 'disappointed' beneficiaries who have lost out as a result of a will being badly prepared are now able to claim compensation against the solicitor who drafted it.

 It is important to remember that a solicitor (or any non-qualified will writer for that matter) owes a duty of care not just to the person making the will, but to potential beneficiaries under the will too.